PHRupp/udacity-project2/README.md

 # Project Details

-This project trains an agent to interact with Udacity's Bananas World such that it learns to pickup the yellow banans (+1) and ignore the blue bananas (-1) within each episode.
+This project trains an agent to interact with Udacity's Reacher where the agent controls an arm that gains +0.1 reward for keeping the arm inside the floating ball.

 The code is written in PyTorch and Python 3.

 ## Environment
 The below is a paraphrasing from the Udacity course's repo regarding this project's environment:

-The goal of the agent is to collect as many yellow bananas (+1) within a given time while avoiding blue bananas (-1).
-The goal is to get an average score of +13 over 100 consecutive episodes.
+The goal of the agent is to keep the arm within the floating ball as long as possible.
+The goal is to get an average score of >=30 over 100 consecutive episodes.

 According to Udacity: "The state space has 33 dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction."